-1) Are the signal and power ground paths isolated?
+- 1) Are the signal and power ground paths isolated?
 Keep the SGND at one end of a printed circuit path thus preventing MOSFET currents from traveling under the IC.
-The IC signal ground pin should be used to hook up all control circuitry on one side of the IC, routing the copper through SGND, under the IC covering the "shadow" of the package, connecting to the PGND pin and then continuing on to the (-) plates of C{IN} and C{OUT}.
-The V{CC} decoupling capacitor should be placed immediately adjacent to the IC between the V{CC} pin and PGND.
+The IC signal ground pin should be used to hook up all control circuitry on one side of the IC, routing the copper through SGND, under the IC covering the "shadow" of the package, connecting to the PGND pin and then continuing on to the (-) plates of $C{IN}$ and $C{OLIT}$ .
+The $V{CC}$ decoupling capacitor should be placed immediately adjacent to the IC between the VCC pin and PGND.
 A 1μF ceramic capacitor of the X7R or X5R type is small enough to fit very close to the IC to minimize the ill effects of the large current pulses drawn to drive the bottom MOSFETs.
-An additional 4.7μF to 10μF of ceramic, tantalum or other very low ESR capacitance is recommended in order to keep the internal IC supply quiet.
-The power ground returns to the sources of the bottom N-channel MOSFETs, anodes of the Schottky diodes and (-) plates of $C{\rm IN}$, which should have as short lead lengths as possible.

-2) Does the IC IN+ pin connect to the (+) plates of C{OUT} ?
-A 30pF to 300pF feedforward capacitor between the AMPOUT and EAIN pins should be placed as close as possible to the IC.

-3) Are the SENSE- and SENSE+ printed circuit traces for each channel routed together with minimum PC trace spacing?
+An additional 5μF to 10μF of ceramic, tantalum or other very low ESR capacitance is recommended in order to keep the internal IC supply quiet.
+The power ground returns to the sources of the bottom N-channel MOSFETs, anodes of the Schottky diodes and (-) plates of CIN, which should have as short lead lengths as possible. - 2) Does the IC IN+ pin connect to the (+) plates of COUT?
+A 30pF to 300pF feedforward capacitor between the IN+ and EAIN pins should be placed as close as possible to the IC. - 3) Are the SENSE- and SENSE+ printed circuit traces for each channel routed together with minimum PC trace spacing?
 The filter capacitors between SENSE+ and SENSE- for each channel should be as close as possible to the pins of the IC.
-Connect the SENSE- and SENSE+ pins to the pads of the sense resistor as illustrated in Figure 11.
+Connect the SENSE- and SENSE+ pins to the pads of the sense resistor as illustrated in Figure 12.

-Figure 11.
-Kelvin Sensing R{SENSE}
+Figure 12.
+Kelvin Sensing RSENSE

-4) Do the (+) plates of $C{\rm IN}$ connect to the drains of the topside MOSFETs as closely as possible?
-This capacitor provides the pulsed current to the MOSFETs.
-(The loop area formed by $C{\rm IN}$, topside MOSFET and bottom MOSFETs must be minimized.)

-5) Keep the switching nodes, SWITCH, BOOST and TG away from sensitive small-signal nodes (SENSE+, SENSE-, IN+, IN-, EAIN).
-Ideally the SWITCH, BOOST and TG printed circuit traces should be routed away and separated from the IC and the "quiet" side of the IC.
-Separate the high dV/dt printed circuit traces from sensitive small-signal nodes with ground traces or ground planes.

-6) Use a low impedance source such as a logic gate to drive the PLLIN pin and keep the lead as short as possible.
+- 4) Do the (+) plates of CPWR connect to the drains of the topside MOSFETs as closely as possible?
+This capacitor provides the pulsed current to the MOSFETs. - 5) Keep the switching nodes, SWITCH, BOOST and TG away from sensitive small-signal nodes (SENSE+, SENSE-, IN+, IN-, EAIN).
+Ideally the SWITCH, BOOST and TG printed circuit traces should be routed away and separated from the IC and especially the "quiet" side of the IC.
+Separate the high dv/dt traces from sensitive small-signal nodes with ground traces or ground planes. - 6) Use a low impedance source such as a logic gate to drive the PLLIN pin and keep the lead as short as possible. - 7) The 47pF to 330pF ceramic capacitor between the ITH pin and signal ground should be placed as close as possible to the IC.